 If you, too, are a chef, or lover of French food, you’d be well advised to give these tools of the trade a try.
 The investment will be worth it.
 Connoisseurs suggest that buying the perfect stewing pan is like buying an automobile: it’s shiny, comes in colors to match your style, and will never let you down.

 ‘The Plucked Hen’ by V M Karren is our current read for the month of November.
-Click HERE to order.
+Click on the cover to read (and virtually taste) a sample.